is having to choose between

 intoxicated feeling you get whenever he’s nearby.”

-sharing feelings that were personal, wondering if he honestly didn’t
+describe the sentiment, sharing feelings that were personal, wondering if he

-your breath away when he smiles and makes perfect eye contact, and you’d swear
+away when he smiles and makes perfect eye contact, and you’d swear he was

-he was seeing your very soul, discovering how your heart beats only for
+seeing your very soul, discovering how your heart beats only for him.
+Love is

 “How so?”